Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/tabs-groups-controlgroups.md

 > [!TIP]
 > See the [MVVM Support](../mvvm-support.md) topic for more information on how to use the library's view models and view templates to create and manage your application's bars controls with MVVM techniques.

+### Horizontal Alignment

+When a [RibbonControlGroup](xref:@ActiproUIRoot.Controls.Bars.RibbonControlGroup) is within a [RibbonGroup](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup) and is vertically stacking its items (`Medium` or `Small` variant sizes), the [RibbonControlGroup](xref:@ActiproUIRoot.Controls.Bars.RibbonControlGroup).`HorizontalContentAlignment` property determines how the items are horizontally aligned.
+The default value is `Left`.

+In some cases, such as when using [ItemVariantBehavior](xref:@ActiproUIRoot.Controls.Bars.ItemVariantBehavior).[AlwaysMedium](xref:@ActiproUIRoot.Controls.Bars.ItemVariantBehavior.AlwaysMedium) for a set of buttons, it may be preferred to ensure all items are the same width by using the `HorizontalAlignment.Stretch` option.
+This can be particularly useful when the items are [popup buttons](../controls/popup-button.md) or [split buttons](../controls/split-button.md) since the dropdown arrows will align on the right, even though the buttons have different label lengths.